 Working with the Gatekeeper

 There are primarily two ways that I work with the Gatekeeper.
 The first way is to dialogue with it, as shown in the example above.
-This is a main step of Inner Bonding and effectively works to pull the Gatekeeper’s voice (called Wounded Self in Inner Bonding terminology) from the morass of the unconscious.
+This is a main step of the dialogue process that I teach in my courses and effectively works to pull the Gatekeeper’s voice from the morass of the unconscious.
 When you shine the light of curiosity and consciousness on the Gatekeeper, its power immediately diminishes and you can start to develop a witness to its lines and beliefs.
 This process of dialoguing often needs to occur several times a day, as most people find that the Gatekeeper’s running commentary is quite rampant and pervasive.
 But with time and attention, you will start to hear its voice without identifying with it.

 It may also be important to explore where the Gatekeeper originates.
 This is often a time in therapy where childhood memories emerge, again as seen in the above example.
 It’s often helpful to be able to say, “I’m scared of someone stomping on my happiness because that’s what happened every time my dad came home.”
 Again, the more you can flesh out the Gatekeeper, the less power it holds.
 When you can attach a belief to a memory, it helps anchor it in the past, which is where it belongs.
 Then you can say, “Yes, that was true then, but it’s not true now.
 You’re operating from an old model in the past tense.”
 However, it’s also important to state that remembering specific childhood memories that are connected to the Gatekeeper’s voice is not a necessary step in healing.